ElementAstro/atom-docs/src/content/docs/en/function/vany.md

 ---
-title: Any Class Documentation
+title: Any
-description: Comprehensive documentation for the Any class in the atom::meta namespace, including constructors, type checking, casting, value manipulation, special operations, and usage examples.
+description: Comprehensive for the Any class in the atom::meta namespace, including constructors, type checking, casting, value manipulation, special operations, and usage examples.
 ---

-# Any Class Documentation

 ## Table of Contents